choishingwan/PRSice/docs/step_by_step.md

 With BGEN input, a number of PRSice options become effective:

 - `--hard`: Normally, with BGEN format, PRS is calculated using the dosage information.
 But hard-thresholding can be performed by using the `--hard` option.
-SNPs will then coded as the genotype (0,1 or 2) with probability larger than threshold specified by `--hard-thres`.
+SNPs will then coded as the genotype (0,1 or 2) and filtered according to threshold set by `--hard-thres`.
 If no such genotype is presented, the SNP will be coded as missing

-- `--hard-thres`: The genotype probability threshold.
-SNPs with no genotype having a probability larger than this threshold will be treated as missing
+- `--hard-thres`: A hardcall is saved when the distance to the nearest hardcall is less than the hardcall threshold.
+See [here](command_detail.md#dosage) for more detail.

 To perform clumping on BGEN file, we need to repeatly decompress the genotype dosage and convert them into PLINK binary format.
-Therefore, to speed up the clumping process, you can allow PRSice to generate a large intermediate file, containing the hard coded genotypes in PLINK binary format by using the `--allow-inter` option.
+To speed up the clumping process, you can allow PRSice to generate a large intermediate file, containing the hard coded genotypes in PLINK binary format by using the `--allow-inter` option.

 ## Phenotype files
-An external phenotype file can be provided to PRSice using the `--pheno-file` parameter.
+An external phenotype file can be provided to PRSice using the `--pheno` parameter.
 This must be a tab / space delimited file and missing data **must** be represented by either `NA` or `-9` (only for binary traits).
 The first two column of the phenotype file should be the FID and the IID, or when `--ignore-fid` is set, the first column should be the IID.